Sherlock Holmes and the Remaining Improbable by Susanne M. Dutton

 The game is not afoot.
 The Better-Every-Day world of 1895 is gone, even hard to recall as WWI ends.
 From his rural cottage, Sherlock Holmes no longer provokes Scotland Yard’s envy or his landlady’s impatience, but neither is he content with the study of bees…

-August 1920 finds Holmes filling out entry papers at a nearly defunct psychiatric clinic on the Normandy coast.
+The game is not afoot.
+The Better-Every-Day world of 1895 is gone, even hard to recall as WWI ends.
+From his rural home, Holmes no longer provokes Scotland Yard’s envy or his landlady’s impatience, but neither is he content with the study of bees.
+August 1920 finds him filling out entry papers at a nearly defunct psychiatric clinic on the Normandy coast.
 England’s new Dangerous Drugs Act declares his cocaine use illegal and he aims to quit entirely.
 Confronted by a question as to his “treatment goal,” Holmes hesitates, aware that his real goal far exceeds the capacity of any clinic.
 His scribbled response, “no more solutions, but one true resolution,” seems more a vow than a goal to his psychiatrist, Pierre Joubert.
 The doctor is right.
 Like a tiny explosion unaccountably shifting a far-reaching landscape, the simple words churn desperate action and interlocking mystery into the lives of Holmes’ friends and enemies both.

-*Available to Pre-order from Propertius Press at this link:
+*Available from Propertius Press* and Amazon** at these links: